arushriv/ASRDS-Autonomous-Surveillance-and-Reconnaissance-Drone-System-/README.md

 - A backend server (Raspberry Pi 1) to handle the users data

 ## ABOUT THE PROJECT
-ASRDS is a group project developed for [Research Innovation and Development Organization].
 • The ASRDS aims to develop an advanced drone system for military applications, focusing on autonomous surveillance, reconnaissance, and intelligence gathering.
 This project will leverage cutting-edge technologies in artificial intelligence, machine learning, and drone engineering to enhance situational awareness and operational efficiency in defense scenarios.

 • The ASRDS project represents a significant advancement in drone technology for defense applications.
 By focusing on autonomy, real-time data processing, and secure communication, this system will provide military forces with a powerful tool for modern warfare and intelligence operations.